-Check to enable Port Filtering function.
-Enter the beginning of the range of port numbers used by the service.
+Enable Port Filtering Check to enable this port filtering function.
+Port Range For TCP and UDP Services, enter the beginning of the range of port numbers used by the service.
 If the service uses a single port number, enter it in both the start and finish fields.
-Select the protocol (TCP, UDP or Both) used to the remote system or service.
-You may key in a description MAC address.
-After completing the settings on this page, click Apply Changes button to save the settings.
-Click Reset button to restore to default values.
-Shows the current Port Forwarding information.
-Click Delete Selected button to delete items which are selected.
-Click Delete All button to delete all the items.
-Click Reset button to rest.
+Protocol Select the protocol (TCP, UDP or Both) used to the remote system or service.
+Comment You may key in a description for the port range.
+Current Filter Table Shows the current port filter information.
+Delete Selected Click Delete Selected button to delete items which are selected.
+Delete All Click Delete All button to delete all the items.
+Reset Click Reset button to rest.